 If you thought finding the right mattress isn't rocket science, think again!
 However, here this Purple Plus mattress has it down to a "T".
 This specific option is designed from a proprietary Hyper-Elastic Polymer which was developed by two brothers — one of whom is a rocket scientist — with years of testing to back it up.
 It has since come to be referred to, as "The Purple Grid," a responsive, two-inch layer (in the case of the Purple Plus) with temperature neutral properties and soft, conditioning comfort.

 What is the Purple mattress like to sleep on?

-In a nutshell, the grid construction of this mattress is designed to support your body as you move as you sleep, no matter what position you end up in.
+The Plus version features an additional two-inch layer of premium foam that provides better cushioning, response, and breathability for enhanced comfort and dynamic support.
+Re: it's plush, but soft where you want it, and firm where you need it.
+The famous grid construction of this mattress is designed to support your body as you move as you sleep, no matter what position you end up in.
 It is responsive and molds to your body while also offering an excellent level of support.
-It's built to accommodate all types of sleeping styles – back, stomach, or side – and there is no "wrong way" to catch some Zzzzzs on this Purple mattress.
+It's built to accommodate all types of sleeping styles, though we think side and back sleepers will find the most comfort.

-It's safe to say: there is nothing else on the market quite like this version.
-You will not find the brand's breathable hyper-elastic polymers grids anywhere but here.
-It's a feeling that can take a moment to adjust to, but once you do, you won't want to sleep on anything else.
+There is nothing else on the market quite like Purple's proprietary hyper-elastic polymers grids that offer optimal pressure relief and is made with thousands of holes to enable better airflow.
+In fact, it's actually made up of 80% air, so you quite literally will feel like you're sleeping in a cloud.
+Its squishy feeling can take a moment to adjust to, but once you do, you won't want to sleep on anything else.